oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 node and the Capability Type of Container to be the specific target of the requirement in the target node.

-#### Example 2 - Requirement with Node Template and a custom Relationship Type
+#### Example 2 - Requirement with node template and a custom Relationship Type

 This example is similar to the previous example; however, the requirement named ‘database’ describes a requirement for a connection to